mana5aS/3D-Pose-Estimation/README.md

 #### 1. Download dataset
 - Download the official MPII dataset from the link given above.
 #### 2. Obtain 2-D joint locations using OpenPose
-- Run the colab notebook Module1_OpenPose.ipynb giving the appropriate path to the MPII dataset downloaded.
+- Run the colab notebook openpose.ipynb giving the appropriate path to the MPII dataset downloaded.
 - This script does 4 things:
     1) Creates the OpenPose model.
     2) Runs the OpenPose model on the input images to get images with the UI skeletons overlaid (only for visualization purpose.
 Can skip this part.)